Treatment of PTSD with Somatic Experiencing

 What is Somatic Therapy Exactly?

-Somatic therapy combines psychotherapy with physical therapies to bring about the holistic – or whole-person – healing.
-By focusing on the mind-body connection and using physical and talk therapy techniques, it helps a person relieve pent-up tension in their bodies that negatively impacts their health.
+Somatic therapy combines psychotherapy with physical therapies to bring about holistic – or whole-person – healing.
+Focusing on the mind-body connection and using physical and talk therapy techniques, it helps a person relieve pent-up tension in their bodies that negatively impacts their health.

 Somatic therapy can be very beneficial to people who have suffered trauma or abuse, as well as people who suffer from stress, anxiety, depression, grief, and addiction.
 Techniques such as these may prove effective in individual or group setting when other forms of treatment have failed to achieve desired results.